d-krupke/cpsat-primer/README.md

 #### Implemented Changes:

-We have introduced two new classes, `_BonusVariables` for managing bonus-related variables, and `KnapsackSolver` that incorporates these concepts, allowing for more dynamic and efficient handling of the model:
+We have introduced the new class `_BonusVariables` for managing bonus-related variables, and creating them only when accessed.
+This lazy construction ensures that only necessary variables are generated, reducing memory usage and computational overhead.

 ```python
 from ortools.sat.python import cp_model